 Vitamin A has a number of important functions to perform.
 Some of these are:

 - Boosting vision: Retinol creates important pigments in the retina of the eye and also helps our eyes adjust to changes in light.1 For this reason, vitamin A is essential for developing good vision, especially in the night and in maintaining overall eye health.

 - Growing and repairing skin: By pushing our cells to grow faster, vitamin A helps bring fresh, youthful looking skin to the surface.2 For this reason, it is an active ingredient infused in many creams aimed at fighting skin infections.
 Because it can help the skin cut down on sebum production, vitamin A is very effective in curing acne as well.3 Additionally, this micronutrient has the ability to smoothen out fine lines and wrinkles, and therefore, helps keep your skin from looking aged.

 - Fighting cancer: Beta-carotene, a plant-based pigment is an important source of vitamin A which doubles up as a powerful antioxidant.
-By protecting your cells from oxidative damage by harmful free radicals, this compound may have some anti-cancerous properties.4 While there is no evidence that beta-carotene supplements may help prevent cancer, some studies claim that naturally-acquired beta-carotene may keep
+By protecting your cells from oxidative damage by harmful free radicals, this compound may have some anti-cancerous properties.4 While there is no evidence that beta-carotene supplements may help prevent cancer, some studies claim that naturally-acquired beta-carotene may keep cancer at bay.

 - Developing strong bones: Vitamin A aids in the development of osteoblasts, important bone-building cells that lay the foundation of new bone.5 A deficiency in vitamin A is found to interfere with proper calcium absorption and metabolism, another factor that leads to poor bone health.